 Designed for students who wish to prepare for employment in the data entry field.
 Emphasis on development of speed and accuracy in the use of the microcomputer alphabetic keyboard and numeric keypad to reach employable levels of skill.
-Students will complete assignments, drills, and timed speed and
+Students will complete assignments, drills, and timed speed and accuracy tests.

-107 OFFICE SYSTEMS AND PROCEDURES 2 UNITS
+OFFICE SYSTEMS AND PROCEDURES 2 UNITS

-Recommended Preparation: BOT 096 and 097, 101AB or equivalent or concurrent enrollment, and ENGL 098R or ESL 105 or equivalent reading level
+Recommended Preparation: BOT 096, 097, 101AB or equivalent with a grade of "C" or better or "CR" or concurrent enrollment, ENGL 098R or ESL 105 or equivalent reading level

-Includes office ethics and professionalism; prioritizing and productivity; human relations; working in teams; customer service skills; telephone skills; scheduling appointments; using email, copiers, fax machines and scanners; handling office mail; and using the Internet for common office functions such as travel reservations and ordering supplies.
+Includes office ethics and professionalism; prioritizing and productivity: human relations: working in teams: customer service skills; telephone skills; scheduling appointments; using email, copiers, fax machines and scanners; handling office mail; and using the Internet for common office functions such as travel reservations and ordering supplies.

-108 USING CALCULATORS TO SOLVE BUSINESS PROBLEMS
+USING CALCULATORS TO SOLVE 108 BUSINESS PROBLEMS